SpriteMisaka/Mercari-Notifier/README.md

 # Mercari-Notifier

-Send discord messages when there are new products or price reductions on Mercari and Yahoo!
-Auction via zenmarket.jp.
+Send discord/telegram messages when there are new products or price reductions on Mercari.

 ## Usage